abacusmodeling/abacus-develop/doc/examples/dos.md

     choose which kind of calculation: scf calculation, nscf calculation, structure relaxation or Molecular Dynamics.
 Now we need to do one step of nscf calculation.
     Attention: This is a main variable of ABACUS, and for its more information please see the [list of input variables](../input-main.md).
-- ethr
+- diag_thr_e

     threshold for the CG method which diagonalizes the Hamiltonian to get eigenvalues and eigen wave functions.
-If one wants to do nscf calculation, ethr needs to be changed to a smaller account, typically smaller than 1.0e-3.
+If one wants to do nscf calculation, diag_thr_e needs to be changed to a smaller account, typically smaller than 1.0e-3.
 Note that this parameter only apply to plane-wave calculations that employ the CG method to diagonalize the Hamiltonian.

     For LCAO calculations, this parameter will be neglected !
-- start_charge
+- init_chg

     the type of starting density.
 When doing scf calculation, this variable can be set ”atomic”.
 When doing nscf calculation, the charge density already exists(eg. in SPIN1_CHG), and the variable should be set as ”file”.
 It means the density will be read from the existing file SPIN1_CHG.
 For more information please see the [list of input variables](../input-main.md).